lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-blog-README.md

 The optimal Q-function satisfies the Bellman optimality equation:

-$$Q^*(s, a) = \mathbb{E}_{s' \sim P(\cdot|s,a)} \left[ R(s, a) + \gamma \max_{a'} Q^*(s', a') \right]$$
+$$Q^*(s, a) = \mathbb{E}_{s' \sim P(\cdot \mid s,a)} \left[ R(s, a) + \gamma \max_{a'} Q^*(s', a') \right]$$

-Modern deep RL algorithms like Soft Actor-Critic (SAC) [1], Proximal Policy Optimization (PPO) [2], and TD3 [3] leverage neural network function approximators to handle high-dimensional state spaces, enabling direct learning from raw sensory inputs such as RGB images.
+Modern RL algorithms like Soft Actor-Critic (SAC) [1], Proximal Policy Optimization (PPO) [2], and TD3 [3] leverage neural network function approximators to handle high-dimensional state and/or action spaces.
 RL has been heavily used for robotic control because it explicitly optimizes behavior through interaction.
 However, it can suffer from sample inefficiency, reward engineering challenges, and limited generalization to novel tasks or domains.

-### 2.2 Vision-Language(-Action) Models
+### 2.2 Vision-Language-Action Models

-In contrast, Vision-Language-Action (VLA) models emerge from the foundation model paradigm.
+Vision-Language-Action (VLA) models emerge from the foundation model paradigm.
 These systems combine large-scale pretraining on multimodal datasets (images, text, and sometimes video or actions) to learn joint representations that connect visual perception, linguistic understanding, and physical interaction.
+These models leverage internet-scale data leading to pretrained models that have exposure to much more diverse data than a typical robotics dataset.

 * **Vision encoders** (e.g., ViTs, CNNs) map images or visual observations into latent embeddings.
 * **Language encoders/decoders** (e.g., Transformers, LLMs) process textual inputs or instructions.
 * **Action modules** map internal representations into motor commands, joint torques, or discrete control primitives.

 In a VLA, these components are often connected through a shared embedding space or a transformer-based architecture that fuses multimodal information.
-This enables the system to interpret instructions such as *"Pick up the red cube and place it on the blue block"* and produce a coherent sequence of actions grounded in visual context.
+This enables the system to interpret instructions such as *"Pick up the red cube and place it on the blue block"* and produce a coherent sequence of actions.
+There are many different action token representations, but for the sake of this post just envision directly outputting continuous robotics controls.
+For an example, see Figure 1 which shows how image and text are input into the VLA which then outputs a vector of robot controls for a gripper.

 <div align="center">
   <img src="images/open-vla-diagram.png" width="70%" alt="OpenVLA Architecture Diagram">
   <p><em>Figure 1: OpenVLA architecture showing the integration of vision encoders, language models, and action prediction modules.
-Diagram from Liu et al. [11], representing the OpenVLA model [12].</em></p>
+Diagram from Liu et al. [8], representing the OpenVLA model [9].</em></p>
 </div>

 ### 2.3 Conceptual Contrast